Pinion Documentation

 Make Your First Pin

-Try pinning content with a simple curl command:
+Try pinning content with a quick API call:

 -H "Authorization: Bearer YOUR_TOKEN" \